United Fruit Company: Aiding and abetting a terrorist organization

 In March 2007 Chiquita Brands pleaded guilty in a United States Federal court to aiding and abetting a terrorist organization, when it admitted to the payment of more than $1.7 million to the United Self-Defense Forces of Colombia (AUC), a group that the United States has labeled a terrorist organization since 2001.
 Under a plea agreement, Chiquita Brands agreed to pay $25 million in restitution and damages to the families of victims of the AUC.
 The AUC had been paid to protect the company's interest in the region.

 In addition to monetary payments, Chiquita has also been accused of smuggling weapons (3,000 AK-47s) to the AUC and in assisting the AUC in smuggling drugs to Europe.
 Chiquita Brands admitted that they paid AUC operatives to silence union organizers and intimidate farmers into selling only to Chiquita.
 In the plea agreement, the Colombian government let Chiquita Brands keep the names of U.S. Citizens who brokered this agreement with the AUC secret, in exchange for relief to 390 families.

 Despite calls from Colombian authorities and human rights organizations to extradite the U.S. citizens responsible for war crimes and aiding a terrorist organization, the U.S. Department of Justice has refused to grant the request, citing 'conflicts of law'.
 As with other high-profile cases involving wrongdoing by American companies abroad, the U.S. State Department and the U.S. Department of Justice are very careful to hand over any American citizen to be tried under another country's legal system, so for the time being Chiquita Brands International avoided a catastrophic scandal, and instead walked away with a humiliating defeat in court and eight of its employees fired.

 The Great White Fleet

 For over a century, United Fruit Company steamships carried bananas and passengers between Caribbean and United States seaports.
 These fast ships were initially designed to transport bananas but later included cargo liners with accommodations for fifty to one hundred passengers.
 Cruises of two to four weeks were instrumental in establishing Caribbean tourism.
-These banana boats were painted white to keep the temperature of the bananas lower by reflecting the tropical sun:
+These banana boats were painted white to keep the temperature of the bananas lower by more effectively reflecting tropical sunlight: